When Retirement Decisions Connect, the Weight You Feel Starts To Make Sense

 Retirement stress rarely comes from one big question.
 It shows up as a cluster.
 Can we spend a little more and still be okay later?
 Should we claim Social Security now or wait?
 How much cash is enough to feel safe?
 How much growth do we still need if prices keep rising?

 Each question can seem manageable on its own.
-Together, they feel heavier because a decision in one place can alter the consequences elsewhere.
+Together, they feel heavier because a decision in one place can alter consequences elsewhere.

 Why several small questions can feel heavy